 Summer vegetable gratin casserole will become an instant family favorite recipe.
 Vibrant summer vegetables braised in milk with a touch of butter and grated white cheddar cheese.
-This post is sponsored by the United Dairy Industry of Michigan.
+Thank you United Dairy Industry of Michigan for sponsoring this post.
 All thoughts are my own.

 One of the most fabulous things about living in northern Michigan is being in the heart of a region rife with farms of all shapes, sizes, and specialties.
 Usually we take advantage of this fact by purchasing a CSA (community supported agriculture) farm share.
 The concept is solid: pay a subscription price either by the week or the season to a hardworking farmer willing to do all the work growing food to help fund their operation.